-Ásthildur Margrét Otharsdottir was born in 1968 and she joined the Board on 23 March 2012. Ásthildur is an independent management consultant with prior business experience as Global Director of Treasury and Corporate Development at Össur hf., Senior Account Manager at Kaupthing Bank hf. and Management Consultant at Accenture in Copenhagen.
-She is Vice-Chairman of the Board of Directors of Marel hf. and a member of the Board of Directors of Marorka ehf., Lagerinn Dutch Holding BV and the Research Center for Business Ethics at The University of Iceland. Ásthildur has an MBA degree from the Rotterdam School of Management, Erasmus University and a Cand.
+Ásthildur is an independent management consultant with prior business experience as Global Director of Treasury and Corporate Development at Össur hf., Senior Account Manager at Kaupthing Bank hf. and Management Consultant at Accenture in Copenhagen.
+She is Chairman of the Board of Directors of Marel hf. and JÖR ehf. Ásthildur is a member of the Board of Directors of Marorka ehf., and the Research Center for Business Ethics at the University of Iceland and the Court of Arbitration of the Icelandic Chamber of Commerce. Ásthildur has an MBA degree from the Rotterdam School of Management, Erasmus University and a Cand.
 Oecon degree from the University of Iceland.